getalp/Flaubert/README.md

 #### Verb Sense Disambiguation
 The FrenchSemEval evaluation dataset is available at [this](http://www.llf.cnrs.fr/dataset/fse/) adress.

-To fine-tune FauBERT on the FrenchSemEval:
+To fine-tune FlauBERT on the FrenchSemEval:
 ```bash
 TBD
 ```

-To evaluate FauBERT on the FrenchSemEval:
+To evaluate FlauBERT on the FrenchSemEval:
 ```bash
 TBD
 ```